ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 ## Data being presented

-The title, description, start page of the forum as well as the titles of the topics and the posts may contain **manually created personal information**.
+The title, description, and start page of the forum, as well as, the titles of the topics and the posts may contain **manually created personal information**.

 If a post was written without pseudonymization, the **ILIAS username** and the **date of creation** are visible to other users with read access to the forum.
-In the case of highlighted posts by moderators, a **Moderation** appears.
+When a post was written by a moderator, a **"Moderation"** label appears beneath the ILIAS username.
 In the case of subsequent changes, the user name and the date of the **change** are visible.

 If a user has published a personal profile, the **first name** and **surname** are also displayed.
-Depending on the profile settings, a **portrait** or **letter avatar** is displayed.
-If a forum is enabled for anonymous access via the access control system, this data is only displayed for anonymous users if the profile has been made publicly visible.
+Depending on the profile settings, a **portrait** or **letter avatar** is shown.
+If a forum is enabled for anonymous access via the access control system, this data is only displayed to anonymous users if the profile has been made publicly visible.

 If a post has been written with a **pseudonym**, the pseudonym entered appears instead of the username and is recognizable as such.

-If **statistics** are activated in the forum, a table is available for all users with read access, in which at least the **username** and the **number of posts** are listed for users with posts.
+If **statistics** are activated in the forum, a table is available for all users with read access, listing at least the **username** and the **number of posts** for users with posts.
 If the personal profile is enabled, the first name and surname are also displayed.

 If a **learning progress** is activated in the forum and a user has the permission "View learning progress of other users", it will be displayed in the statistics table.